dstar55/100-words-design-patterns-java/README.md

 * Structure

-The Subject interface defines a common interface for the RealSubject and the Proxy RealSubject classes and points to the real object which the
+The *Subject* interface defines a common interface for the *RealSubject* and the *Proxy*.
-Proxy represents.
+*RealSubject* classes and points to the real object which the *Proxy* represents.
-The Proxy class keeps reference to the real subject: it can act as a surrogate, controlling access to the real subject and can be responsible for creation and maintenance of the Real subject.
+The *Proxy* class keeps reference to the real subject: it can act as a surrogate, controlling access to the real subject and can be responsible for creation and maintenance of the *Real* subject.

-The Proxy can be used in many situations, therefore we have the following Proxy types:
+The *Proxy* can be used in many situations, therefore we have the following Proxy types:
-The Remote Proxy - represents an object in a different address space.
+The *Remote Proxy* - represents an object in a different address space.
-The Virtual Proxy - creates "heavy" objects on demand.
+The *Virtual Proxy* - creates "heavy" objects on demand.
-The Protection Proxy - controls access to the object, protects the target from bad clients (Firewall proxy).
+The *Protection Proxy* - controls access to the object, protects the target from bad clients (Firewall proxy).
-The Smart reference - replacement for a smart pointer, can be used as a counter of the created objects.
+The *Smart reference* - replacement for a smart pointer, can be used as a counter of the created objects.
-The Cache Proxy - stores the results of most frequently used target operations.
+The *Cache Proxy* - stores the results of most frequently used target operations.
-The Synchronization Proxy - allows safe concurrent accesses to the target object by different client objects.
+The *Synchronization Proxy* - allows safe concurrent accesses to the target object by different client objects.
-The Counting Proxy - provides audit mechanism before executing a method on the target object.
+The *Counting Proxy* - provides audit mechanism before executing a method on the target object.

 * Known uses